How Do I Get to Little Corn Island?

 - 3:20pm

-By Phone: Call La Costena’s reservations office in Managua airport at (505) 2298 5360 (start with country code 011 if calling from outside of Nicaragua).
-Make sure they get your email address, and confirm it, and when you are through they will send you a confirmation of your ticket.
-You might need to be patient when calling, as it can take a couple of tries to get through.
+When reserving, make sure they get your email address, and confirm it, and when you are finished they will send you a confirmation of your ticket.
+You might need to be patient when calling, as sometimes it can take a few tries to get through.
 They also have agents who speak English if you need it.
 Just request it when you call.

 Got your tickets?
 You’re all set!